Ex 4: Selectivity with time- and age-varying random effects

 default in order to facilitate running ASAP models.
 To see the currently

-specified selectivity options in asap3
+specified selectivity options in asap3:

 asap3$dat$sel_block_assign # 1 fleet, all years assigned to block 1